-Ganz Chosen To Form Government, Netanyahu Argues To Stay PM Over Coronavirus Concerns
+Gantz Chosen To Form Government, Netanyahu Argues To Stay PM Over Coronavirus Concerns

 In a setback for Prime Minister Benjamin Netanyahu, Israel's president said Sunday he will give centrist retired army general Benny Gantz the first chance to try to form a new government following this month's inconclusive elections.